“What could possibly go wrong?”

 Export Control Classification Number (ECCN)

-For help with finding the correct Schedule B code, Harmonized System code, ECCN or United States Munitions List (USML) code, request a free trial subscription to the Shipping Solutions Product Classification Wizard.
+For help with finding the correct Schedule B code, Harmonized Tariff Schedule code, ECCN or United States Munitions List (USML) code, request a free trial subscription to the Shipping Solutions Product Classification Wizard.

 4. Wrong Product Description